 Dante Alighieri was born in Florence in 1265, sometime between 21 May and 20 June, into a family of minor nobility.
-He lost his mother at an early age and his father died in his teens.
-Not much is known about his upbringing, but later research has revealed a scholarship that is far superior to that of his generation.
+He lost his mother early, and his father died in his teens.
+Little is known about his upbringing, but later research has revealed a scholarship far superior to his generation’s.

 Dante was a Florentine poet, philosopher, politician, and representative European writer of the Middle Ages.
-He is the author of the monumental work “The Divine Comedy”, a masterpiece of universal literature with a significant impact on both literature and theology.
-Dante Alighieri was also the first great Italian-language poet, the main promoter of the new literary style “Dolce Stil Novo”, a literary movement that emerged in the 13th century, and promoted philosophical love poetry.
+He is the author of the monumental work “The Divine Comedy,” a masterpiece of universal literature with a significant impact on literature and theology.
+Dante Alighieri was also the first great Italian-language poet, the leading promoter of the new literary style “Dolce Stil Novo,” a literary movement that emerged in the 13th century and promoted philosophical love poetry.

 His novelty lay in the elaboration of a complete doctrine of love.
-Dante was a disciple of Brunetto Latini, an important representative of medieval encyclopaedism, who opened his cultural horizons and who later appears as an important figure in the ‘Divine Comedy’.
+Dante was a disciple of Brunetto Latini, an essential representative of medieval encyclopaedism, who opened his cultural horizons and later appeared as an important figure in the ‘Divine Comedy.’

 Biography of Dante Alighieri